Privacy as virtue

 duties, but to virtues.

 In the past decades, a rich volume of literature has appeared on the value of privacy, the (legal) methods for privacy protection and the consequences of (large-scale) privacy violations for the individual and society as a whole.
 However, one topic that has remained largely unexplored so far is why privacy violations occur.
 Is there a logic to be discovered behind the privacy violations, why do they occur and how are they legitimized?
 This essay provides the first impetus for a theoretical answer to these questions: a pathology of privacy violations.
-On the basis of a three-way split in ethics between teleology, deontology and virtue ethics, it will be argued that privacy violations are often considered instrumental in achieving a higher goal and that they are thereby legitimized.
+On the basis of a three-way split in ethics between teleology, deontology and virtue ethics, it will be argued that privacy violations are often considered instrumental in achieving a higher goal and are therefore considered legitimate.

 Download the article (in Dutch) here.

 The book Privacy as a Virtue is the outcome of my Phd project and discusses whether a rights-based approach to privacy regulation still suffices to address the challenges triggered by new data processing techniques such as Big Data and mass surveillance.
 A rights-based approach generally grants subjective rights to individuals to protect their personal interests.
-However, large-scale data processing techniques often transcend the individual and their interests.
+However, large-scale data processing techniques often transcend the individual and her interests.

 Virtue ethics is used to reflect on this problem and open up new ways of thinking.
 A virtuous agent not only respects the rights and interests of others, but also has a broader duty to act in the most careful, just and temperate way.
 This applies to citizens, to companies such as Apple, Google and Facebook and to governmental organizations that are involved with large scale data processing alike.